Peter Scupham: Small press

 With John Mole he founded The Mandeville Press, a small press using traditional letterpress methods of printing.
 The Press produced hand-set editions of work by Geoffrey Grigson, Anthony Hecht, John Fuller, K. W. Gransden, and many others.
 Its archive is now in the British Library.

 Bookselling

 For many years he ran an antiquarian book business - Mermaid Books - with Steward, specialising in English Literature, and trading by printed catalogue.
 The Times described the "witty and erudite catalogues that became collection pieces in themselves".
 From 2020 onwards, Mermaid Books appeared to be in hiatus, and is now no longer trading.

-Poetry
+Death

-He was able to see proofs of his final volume shortly before he died.
-Scupham died on 11 June 2022, at the age of 89.
+Scupham was able to see proofs of his final volume shortly before his death.
+He died from kidney failure in South Burlingham, Norfolk, on 11 June 2022, at the age of 89.